noaione/yuusha-shoukan-ln/sources/v11/chapter2.md

 of lovers...
 It was because I was subconsciously thinking, and perhaps, Alice as well, that the easy going relationship we had before was going to change.
 However, in the end, it turned out to be just needless fear and the relationship we had changed for the better.
-Even now, we are still carefreely talking and laughing with each other... and with the addition of love in our relationship, everything we do with each other brings us happiness.
+Even now, we are still care-freely talking and laughing with each other... and with the addition of love in our relationship, everything we do with each other brings us happiness.
 I’m sure it will continue to be like this in the future.